CharlesShi12/RecommendationSystems/README.md

 #### Testing Demonstration:
 I calculated the average accuracy score for my machine learning model using various combinations of inputted playlists.
 After training and testing my machine learning model, the final average accuracy score was around 86%.
 The accuracy score is calculated by (number of points classified correctly) / (total number of points in your test set).
 The full Google Sheets spreadsheet is linked here: https://docs.google.com/spreadsheets/d/1qKlvqCxxP1JYaF8HTBFM1zw1QECT4n2-pvl3dBN-w-o/edit?usp=sharing.

-#### Final Oberservations:
-Some observations I can make after watching the video is that everything made sense in terms of recommending songs or movies.
-For example, when I chose to search through Global Top 50, the recommendation system recommended 60% of the songs from that playlist.
-Since Global Top 50 mostly consists of hip-hop, it would make sense for the algorithm to suggest a lot of songs from this playlist because the inputted playlist I liked also had a lot of hip-hop/rap songs.
-Furthermore, when I chose to search through Hot Country, the algorithm only suggested 16% of the songs from that playlist.
-Also, I noticed that two of the songs that this algorithm suggested were from Diplo who is popular for his EDM music so the percentage could be even lower than 16% for the Hot Country playlist.
-Nevertheless, this makes sense since I inputted a country-heavy playlist for my dislike playlist.
-In terms of movie recommending, the system seemed to recommend a good amount of Sci-Fi/Thriller/Action movies which also makes sense since the movies I inputted were all Sci-Fi/Thriller/Action movies; people who highly rate one Sci-Fi/Thriller/Action movie will most likely rate another Sci-Fi/Thriller/Action movie highly.

 ## Future Improvements
 #### Music Recommendation System:
 This type of recommendation system isn't the best for practicality.
 For instance, not that many people will have playlists with over seventy songs they dislike.
 It may very inconvenient for users.
 Therefore, I could use other alternative methods of recommending songs for people such as collaborative filtering, however, from a learning perspective, this project taught me a lot.